eShipfinance – Alternative Finance for Shipowners

 eShipfinance has recently introduced access to multiple-vessel deals, through eShipfinance V2 (version 2).
 This edition caters for an increase in possibilities for shipowners and investors alike, intended for multiple-ship deals’ financing.

-Through this system, project pre-approval and deal-making is extremely quick and effective (as little as 20 minutes in some cases).
-New technology product lines for banks allows for them to double the investor’s portfolio at a lower cost; and it offers first-priority mortgages on ships.
+Through this system, project pre-approval and deal-making are extremely quick and effective (as little as 20 minutes in some cases).
+New technology product lines for banks allow them to double the investor’s portfolio at a lower cost, and it offers first-priority mortgages on ships.

 Built on the latest interaction of the Microsoft.NET platform, the Greek service targets shipowners, whether small or medium-sized, to seek finance after the pull-back of traditional banks.
 It brings the shipowners (as borrowers) and investors together on one platform to fund ships, structuring a traditional asset-secured loan.

 Once the project is approved, after a risk analysis is completed, and the borrower accepts a final term sheet, an investor gains access to all relevant details of the vessel proposal, to decide which shipping project they wish to invest in, and by how much.

 When a project is fully subscribed, the deal is complete!

 Overall, as a platform, eShipfinance V2 accurately manages all the practicalities of the transaction between the two parties in a simple and efficient manner, leaving no stone unturned.